NoBrainerORM/nobrainer.io/docs/fields.md

 NoBrainer does not translate aliases with user provided RQL code.

-A simple index declared on an aliased field carries the name of alias in the database, unless specified otherwise by an `:as` option on the index.
+A simple index declared on an aliased field carries the name of alias in the database, unless specified otherwise by an `:store_as` option on the index.

 ## Lazy Fetching